Balsamic Braised Eye of Round Steak

 The steaks braise in a pot on the stove, creating tender pieces of meat that absorb the fragrant gravy.
 Along with other braised beef recipes like Crock Pot Cube Steak and Beef Stew, braised beef eye of round steak is a budget-friendly dinnertime hit.
 Just make sure to drizzle extra gravy all over!

-Why braising works the best?
+Why braising works best?

-- What is Braising?
+- What is braising?
 Braising is a technique designed for tougher cuts.
 First, you sear the meat briefly with dry heat.
 Then it simmers low and slow with wet heat, using a lid to trap the moisture.

 - Tenderizes the meat: The collagen in the connective tissue breaks down during braising, transforming tough eye of round steak into tender pieces.